-The new CSIRO Low Carb Diet is among the top sellers in Dymocks and all good book stores and for good reason – just try this guilt-free berry yoghurt jellies recipe.
+The CSIRO Low Carb Diet was among the top sellers in Dymocks and all good book stores and for good reason – just try this guilt-free berry yoghurt jellies recipe.
 YUM.

 Serves 4 – Preparation: 10 minutes, plus chilling time – Cooking: nil